 When you need buttermilk but don’t have any on hand, use vinegar and whole milk instead.
 Add one tablespoon of white vinegar to enough milk to equal one cup of whole milk.
 Let the vinegar-milk solution stand two to three minutes before using.

 7. Keep brown sugar from clumping with marshmallows.

 Just like bread helps brown sugar stay soft, marshmallows serve the same purpose.
 Add two to three marshmallows on top of brown sugar stored in a zip-top bag or in an airtight container.
 The marshmallows will maintain the moisture levels so the sugar won’t harden.

 8. Scoop up a bit of broken eggshell from a bowl with another piece of eggshell.

 Egg shells happen, but they shouldn’t stay when it’s time to cook.
 Use another shell to retrieve the floater.
 Trust me — this method works best.
 I’ve tried utensils, paper towels, and my finger.

 9. Wash strawberries in a vinegar solution to make them last longer.

 Soak strawberries in a three-parts water, one-part vinegar solution.
-Or, for easy math, use six cups of water and two cups of vinegar for a total of 8 cups of liquid.
+Or for easy math, use six cups of water and two cups of vinegar for a total of eight cups of liquid.
 Soak berries for up to 10 minutes, and try not to wash them with water.
-Make sure they’re dry before re-packing them into the breathable container they came in.
+Make sure they’re dry before repacking them into the breathable container they came in.

-10. Dry leftover fresh herbs by microwaving them for 1 minute.
+10. Dry leftover fresh herbs by microwaving them for one minute.